mittelmark/yeti/README.md

 # Yeti - parser and scanner generator for Tcl

 This is a fork of the yeti package of Frank Pilhofer.
 The package has vanished from the internet.
 See the [Tcl Wiki](https://wiki.tcl-lang.org/page/Yeti) for more details.
 I added a few bugfixes, removed the tcl++ support and bumpbed the package version to 0.5 to distinguish it clearly from the Frank Pilhofer's version.
 The Copyright stays at it is, a BSD License.
+Then the code was backported using a version from Steve Havelka which fixed an issue in yeti.tcl and who removed tcl++ support.
+So the version is now 0.4.2 - the same which is available in LUCK.

 The tools _yeti_ and _ylex_ do not work, in contrast to their counterparts [taccle](https://github.com/devnull42/taccle)  and [fickle](https://github.com/devnull42/fickle), on straight text files as inputs but on procedure calls,